espocrm/documentation/docs/user-guide/printing-to-pdf.md

 Note: If an attribute name coincides with a name of some helper, you can use the following form: `{{this.attributeName}}`.

+### Code view

+A code view mode can be enabled by clicking *</>* button.
+It allows to edit raw HTML and make sure a layout is not messed up.

 ### Charset issues